Jembe/jembe/docs/index.rst

 Welcome to Jembe Framework
 ==========================

-`Jembe <https://jembe.io>`_  is Web Framework written in Python on top of Flask, for rapid development of business oriented datacentric applications.
+`Jembe <https://jembe.io>`_  is Web Framework for rapid development of business applications.
+Jembe is written in Python on top of Flask.

-.. warning:: This documentation is under writing and it is far from completed.
+.. warning:: This documentation is far from completed.
 All sugestions are Welcome.

 Design Principes of Jembe
 -------------------------

-- Application is build by laying **Components** on top of ech other;
+- Arange **Components** like Lego bricks to build an application;
 - **Component** is:
    - Python class with,
    - associated Jinja2 template,